 Last July I spent an afternoon at a special Photographer’s Open House at the Walker Ranch Homestead, a part of the Boulder County Parks and Open Spaces.
 Located in the Front Range Foothills above Boulder, Colorado, it is a popular hiking area, but the Homestead site is only open to the public a few times per year.

 I took my favorite Mamiya 7 with the Mamiya f/4.5 43 mm lens.
 Some of these images have been cropped.
-I exposed the film at ISO 200 with additional compensation for my yellow filter.
+I exposed the Kodak T-MAX 400 I used at ISO 200 with additional compensation for my yellow filter.

 An overcast and windy day, so the outdoors photos were so-so.
 But I fell in love with the Homestead Attic living space.
 So I present the exterior and we move upstairs.